getgauge/gauge-python/docs/source/features.rst

 Step implementations can share custom data across scenarios, specifications and suites using data stores.
 There are 3 different types of data stores based on the lifecycle of when it gets cleared.
 These data stores provide a dict like interface for managing data.
+In addition to this, data keys can also be accessed as attributes for convenience.

 Scenario store
 ^^^^^^^^^^^^^^